 And now, hopefully, this topic should be good and well addressed and finished (yet somehow it won’t be).

-- Pole Vaulting for a Hot Body
+- Pole Vault Your Way to a Hot Body

 - Methods of Endurance Training Part 5: Interval Training Part 1